Evaluating 5G Networks for U-Space Applications: Insights from Dense Urban Measurement Campaign: Measurement Result and Discussion

-To comprehend the quality of service perceived at the \ac{UAV}, in the following, we discuss the results obtained for the measured \ac{SINR} by the TSMA6B scanner during the horizontal flights.
-Fig.~\ref{subfig:SINR__LTE_NR__Scanner} reports the \ac{SINR} \acp{CDF} over the considered frequency bands and technologies at different altitudes.
-Tab.~\ref{tab:Statistic_Scanner_SINR} further presents key statistics.
+In the following, we present and discuss the results obtained for the measured \ac{SINR} by the TSMA6B scanner over the considered frequency bands and altitudes.
+Fig.~\ref{subfig:SINR__LTE_NR__Scanner} shows the obtained \acp{RSRP} \acp{CDF} and Tab.~\ref{tab:SummaryResultsStats} reports values.